cedric-roghi/finals_turret/README.md

 - Reverse polarity protection
 - Buck converter from input stepped down to 5V for efficiency.
 - Two PWM output ports to control servo motors.
-- Lots of extra exposed MCU pins for rework(if needed).
+- Lots of extra exposed MCU pins for rework or future quick additions.
+- Potentiometer for volume control

 ## Future_Additions
 - Raspberry pi python code for tracking people with a camera
 - New and improved PCB with its own on board audio amplifier + SD card slot or some other form of audio storage

 ## Configuration

+## Known Issues
+- The standoff for the dfplayer mini is the wrong way around.
+- The port for the USB and barrel jack connector should be at the back and not the side.